Join the Lesley Community

 Jeff Perrin

-Jeffrey Perrin is the program director of the PhD in Educational Studies: Individually Designed Specialization and Associate Professor of Psychology at Lesley University.
+Jeffrey Perrin is an Associate Professor of Psychology at Lesley University.
 Dr. Perrin’s current research focuses on affective responses to natural environments.
 Centering on aesthetic, spiritual, and experiential engagement, Jeff is primarily interested in exploring the relational unfolding between people and natural places.
-At Lesley, Jeff teaches courses focused on the intersection of psychology and the environment including: Ecopsychology, Children and Nature, and Born to Be Wild: The Psychology of Wilderness Experiences.
+At Lesley, Jeff teaches courses and advises students in the PhD in Educational Studies program.

-Jeff holds a BA from Trinity College, a MA from University of Michigan, and a PhD from University of New Hampshire.
+Jeff holds a M.A. from University of Michigan and a PhD from University of New Hampshire.

 Publications